InteractionDesignFoundation/handbook/guides/collaboration-tools.md

 # Collaboration tools

-Collaboration is a keystone in IDF's success, and we couldn't make it happen without the right tools and processes.
+Collaboration is a keystone in IxDF’s success, and we couldn't make it happen without the right tools and processes.
 These are the ones we use almost every day.

 Please note that you should be using your company email address with all the tools listed below (except probably GitHub).